tpwres/teczki-polskiego-wrestlingu/content/w/stanislaw-van-dobroniak.md

 ## Other media

-Stockholm Life, a Swedish YouTube channel produced a short documentary about Dobroniak, titled "[The Polish Adonis](https://youtu.be/ywh7FwyQCEw)".
+Stockholm Life, a Swedish YouTube channel, produced a short documentary about Dobroniak, titled "[The Polish Adonis](https://youtu.be/ywh7FwyQCEw)".
 In it, Dobroniak talks (in Swedish, with English subtitles) about "combining his private and wrestling life by prioritizing wrestling in almost every aspect".

 ### Botchamania